Electric Bikes Buyers Guide

 An electric bike is like a normal bike, with the addition of an electric motor and battery.
 You still have to pedal, but the electric motor can kick in to give you some help.
 Most e-bikes have different settings, so you can decide how much of a boost you're getting depending on your energy levels.

 The law on electric bikes

-There are few regulations with electric bikes that you probably should know about:
+There are a few regulations with electric bikes that you need to know about: